 At Ladah Law Firm, we work with many doctors who are willing to provide care on a lien basis.
 We can also negotiate a reduction in the bill if your settlement is not as large as hoped.

 Some people assume that they should automatically use their health insurance to pay for coverage.
 However, we recommend discussing your case with an attorney.
 Because MedPay has no right of subrogation, it is to your advantage to use these benefits first, if they are available.
-Maybe a relative you live with has a MedPay policy which covers you, so pursue this avenue before whipping out your health insurance card at the doctor’s office.
+Maybe a relative you live with has a MedPay policy that covers you, so pursue this avenue before whipping out your health insurance card at the doctor’s office.

 Other victims will need to decide between putting medical expenses on a credit card or finding a doctor to work on a lien basis.
 There are important considerations here, as well, including what will happen if you do not receive a settlement or are partially at fault for the wreck.